Skip to main content

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Full Blood Count and Blood Film article more useful, or one of our other health articles.
+You may find the Full blood count and blood film article more useful, or one of our other health articles.

-Thrombocytopenia means a reduction in the platelet count below the normal lower limit, which is usually defined as 150 x 109/L[1].
-This can have a variety of causes, including a reduction in platelet production, a reduction in platelet survival, and dilution of platelet numbers resulting from the transfusion of platelet-poor blood.
-The risk of bleeding is not based on the platelet count alone; age, comorbidity, the need for anticoagulation, risk of trauma, and any need for surgery should also be considered when managing people with thrombocytopenia[2].
+Thrombocytopenia means a reduction in the platelet count below the normal lower limit, which is usually defined as 150 x 109/L.1 This can have a variety of causes, including a reduction in platelet production, a reduction in platelet survival, and dilution of platelet numbers resulting from the transfusion of platelet-poor blood.

 Platelet function abnormalities (thrombocytopathy) include a range of inherited and acquired defects of platelet function.
 Thrombocytopathy may cause a thrombotic or a bleeding tendency or may be part of a wider disorder such as myelodysplasia.

-A low platelet count may be due to a variety of different causes - eg, the initial manifestation of infections such as HIV and hepatitis C virus or it may reflect the activity of life-threatening disorders such as the thrombotic microangiopathies[3].
+A low platelet count may be due to a variety of different causes - eg, the initial manifestation of infections such as HIV and hepatitis C virus or it may reflect the activity of life-threatening disorders such as the thrombotic microangiopathies.4

 Disorders affecting platelet production